Walk Your Way to a Healthier You: Tai Chi Walking for Weight Loss

 Burning More Calories

-- Your muscles will start to feel stronger.
+• Your muscles may start to feel stronger.

-- Your heart and lungs will get a better workout.
+• Your heart and lungs will get a gentle workout.

 Weeks 5-8: Getting the Best Results (30-45 minutes every day)